How to earn passive income from your blogs

 This observation became more obvious in this recent experiment.

-The Google Analytics graph below shows the number of ads clicked and level of Adsense income on this website before and after my last blog post on November 15.
+We checked our Google Analytics data to compare the number of ads clicked and the level of Adsense income on this website before and after my last blog post on November 15.
 Prior to this last post, the income level and number of ads clicked have been pretty much stable.

-In fact, the average income (depicted by the dotted horizontal red line) is even higher during the three weeks with no blog post compared to the weeks when I was making posts.
+In fact, the average income is even higher during the three weeks with no blog post compared to the weeks when I was making posts.
 There were days too (on November 26 and 29) that income peaked during the month.

 What does this mean?